juliendehos/misodoc2/book/extensions.md

 ## Math

-MisoDoc can render math equations, using [KaTeX](https://katex.org/).
+MisoDoc2 can render math equations, using [KaTeX](https://katex.org/).

 If you write `$x = \sqrt{42}$`, you get $x = \sqrt{42}$.